SannaBerg/docs-example/docs/index.md

         "dateRanges": [{"startDate": "7daysAgo", "endDate": "today"}]
     }'
     ```
-    In the above example we use fields `dimension`, `metric`, and `dateRange` to specify the data we want to retrieve.
+    In the above example we use fields `dimensions`, `metrics`, and `dateRanges` to specify the data we want to retrieve.
 The dimensions are `date` and `country`, the metric is `activeUsers`, and the date range is set to the last 7 days.

     More fields can be added to the request, see the [`runReport`](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/properties/runReport) documentation for more information.

 4. You should receive an output similar to what is shown below.
 For more information on the respons structure of `runReport` see the [RunReportResponse](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/RunReportResponse) documentation.